alexandair/Docs/aspnet/fundamentals/routing.rst

 Link Generation
 ---------------

 Routing is also used to generate URLs based on route definitions.
-This is used by helpers to generate links to known actions on controllers in ASP.NET MVC 6, but can also be used independent of MVC.
+This is used by helpers to generate links to known actions on controllers in ASP.NET MVC, but can also be used independent of MVC.
 Given a set of route values, and optionally a route name, you can produce a ``VirtualPathContext`` object.
 Using the ``VirtualPathContext`` object along with a ``RouteCollection``, you can generate a ``VirtualPath``.

 The example below shows how to generate a link to a route given a dictionary of route values and a ``RouteCollection``.